omahs/cosmos-kit/packages/docs/pages/advanced.md

 ### ChainWalletBase

-When you're trying to connect to a wallet, you always need to provide a target chain name so that the wallet knows what to response.
+When you're trying to connect to a wallet, you always need to provide a target chain name so that the wallet knows what to respond.
 So `ChainWalletBase` is the class actually being used for real connection.
 It's the finest grain of functionality that with chain specified and also wallet specified.

 We're separating `MainWalletBase` and `ChainWalletBase` because it's clearer to put some common properties like `wallet client` and `env` in the `MainWalletBase` to enable centralized management and distribution (events `broadcast_client` and `broadcast_env`), and put only chain specified functionalities in `ChainWalletBase`.